IronHED/bullzeye/README.md

-# Wireframe 0.1.0
+# Bulzeye 0.1.0

 > Web Application template.

 This is a MERN stack application.

-It is a small wireframe web application template that includes authentication, profiles and forum posts.
+It is a small web application template that includes authentication, profiles and forum posts.
 The idea is to have a quick out of the box application with Login, Security, State, Routing and Database storage.

 The Web Application is being hosted on Heroku.